Diversity Makes a Difference

 Take a Look at Age Diversity at Azusa Pacific

-Analyze the age range of Azusa Pacific undergraduates with the following chart.
+Analyze the age range of Azusa Pacific students with the following chart.

 Questions About Diversity